Alex Kirilloff

-Alexander David Kirilloff (born November 9, 1997) is an American professional baseball outfielder and first baseman for the Minnesota Twins of Major League Baseball (MLB).
-He made his MLB debut in 2020.
+Alexander David Kirilloff (born November 9, 1997) is an American former professional baseball first baseman and outfielder.
+He played for the Minnesota Twins of Major League Baseball (MLB) from 2020 to 2024.

 Amateur career

 Kirilloff played baseball at Plum High School in Plum, Pennsylvania, but did not attend classes there.
 He is a 2016 graduate of the Pennsylvania Cyber Charter School, which is an online public charter school based out of Midland, Pennsylvania.
 He played the outfield, first base, and was a pitcher.
 In only 24 games with Plum High School, Kirilloff batted .563 with 28 runs batted in (RBIs) and four home runs.
 As a pitcher, he had an 8–0 win–loss record with a 0.74 earned run average (ERA).
 During the summer of 2015 he played in the Perfect Game All-American Classic at Petco Park and won the event's home run derby.
 Kirilloff committed to Liberty University to play college baseball, but ultimately ended up choosing to begin his professional baseball career.